-Property developers who let residential property prior to a sale have been granted temporary relief from the VAT change in use rules.
-The relief will apply for a maximum period of 36 months if the developer is unable to sell the property due to a lack of demand.
+As from 10 January 2012, property developers who let residential property prior to a sale are granted temporary relief from the VAT change in use rules.
+The relief applies for a maximum period of 36 months if the developer is unable to sell the property due to a lack of demand.
 If the rental period exceeds 36 months, the deemed change in use will apply, based on the market value of the property on that date.
-The concession period is from 28 December 2011 until 31 December 2017.
+The concession ceases to apply on 1 January 2015.